PHONE FREE SCHOOLS MOVEMENT

 Schools are seeing results.

-“Student engagement is up, discipline referrals are down, and teacher satisfaction is off the charts.”
+“Student engagement is up, discipline referrals are down, and teacher satisfaction with the phone-free policy is off the charts.”

 Superintendent, TX